gian-lm/Orange-Regression-Progect---Machine-Learning/README.md

 # Orange Regression Project - Machine Learning

 Objectives:
-Build a machine learning model with Orange to understand which variables are correlated to the Debt-GDP ratio.
+Build a machine learning model with Orange to estimate which variables are correlated to the Debt-GDP ratio.

 Disclaimers:
 This project, was built to get familiar with the tool and explore the uses of machine learning possibilities.